This document will help you integrate Threat Stack with Squadcast.

 - Webhook Concurrency Limit

 The Threat Stack Webhook API batches alerts by severity for an organization.
 The Webhook API pushes the batched alerts to the customer's webhook endpoint every 10 seconds.

 For example, you configure the Threat Stack Webhook API to only send you Severity 1 alerts.
 At 10:00:01 a.m., in the Threat Stack platform, you receive 15 alerts.
 Five are Severity 1 and ten are Severity 3.
 The Threat Stack Webhook API batches the five Severity 1 alerts and sends them to your receiving application at 10:00:10 a.m.

 Ensure the following IP addresses are open in your firewall to allow the Threat Stack Webhook API to push alerts to the Squadcast Webhook:

-Q: Does this integration support auto-resolve of incidents in Squadcast?
+Q: Does this integration support auto-resolution of incidents in Squadcast?

-A: No, this integration does not support auto-resolve of incidents in Squadcast since Threat Stack does not send out alert resolve notifications via Webhook.
+A: No, this integration does not support auto-resolution of incidents in Squadcast since Threat Stack does not send out alert resolve notifications via the Webhook.